Schwinger-Boson mean-field study of spin-1/2 $J_1$-$J_2$-$J_{\chi}$ model in honeycomb lattice: thermal Hall signature: Formalism

 \subsection{Diagonalization of bosonic quadratic Hamiltonian}

-The mean-field Schwinger-Boson Hamiltonian, Eq.~(\ref{eq:mfH}), can be diagonalized using the Bogoliubov-Valantin canonical transformation~\cite{rohit1,rohit2}.
+The mean-field Hamiltonian, Eq.~(\ref{eq:mfH}), can be diagonalized using the Bogoliubov-Valantin canonical transformation~\cite{rohit1,diag}.
 The procedure is following for a generic quadratic bosonic Hamiltonian,

-The index $n$ runs from 1 to $N$ degrees of freedom, and, $M$ is an $2N\times 2N$ matrix. $b_{n}^{\dagger}$ ($b_{n}$) are the creation (annihilation) operators in momentum, spin or any other degrees of freedom.
+$N$ is the degree of freedom and $M$ is an $2N\times 2N$ matrix. $b_{n}^{\dagger}$ ($b_{n}$) are the creation (annihilation) operators in momentum, spin or any other degrees of freedom.
 In order to find the eigenvectors corresponding to the matrix $M$, we introduce creation (annihilation) operators $\gamma_{m}^{\dagger}$ ($\gamma_{m}$) such that,

 where $T$ is the basis-transformation matrix.
 We choose our $T$ such that Hamiltonian in Eq. (\ref{eq:bosonH}) can be written in a diagonal form as:

 In order to preserve the bosonic commutation rules, the $\Psi$ and $\Gamma$ matrices should obey the following matrix equation,